BlazeCode1/Project1-TicTacToe/README.md

 - Enter row and column numbers (0 to 2) to make a move.
 - Input numbers according to the menu to choose a game mode.

-## Notes

-- The game board is a 3x3 grid.
-- Player 'X' always starts first.
-- In hard mode, the computer plays optimally and cannot be beaten.

 # Author
 -Faisal(me)